maulanna-enoch/markdown-slides/content/slides/tentang-anak/index.md

 **Why this bet first:**
 - Only hypothesis consistent with all four data points at once: DAU/WAU stable (daily habit intact) + MAU declining (monthly-cadence usage eroding) + installs declining (plausible referral/word-of-mouth spillover from that same eroding cohort)
 - Direct evidence: quali research names Fitur Tumbuh (Growth Tracking) explicitly as a "core value proposition" that's now "harder to access"
-- Protects what's already working — doesn't touch Baby Tracker, so the DAU/WAU and drop-off gains already banked aren't put at risk
+- Protects what's already working — doesn't touch Baby Tracker, so the DAU/WAU and drop-off improvements expected to be retained
 - Fast to ship and validate — should fit resource constraints and have time to A/B test and get signals

 **Why not other bets first:**